verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 VTR has a variety of tests which are used to check for correctness, performance and Quality of Result (QoR).

-There are 4 main regression tests:
+There are 4 main regression testing suites:

 * `vtr_reg_basic`: ~1 minute serial